 Merely applying existing, traditional practices and organizational structures to the cloud environment is not enough and may hinder performance.
 Organizations that have gained the highest business impacts from the Cloud, have actively addressed organizational change and modified operational processes along the way.

 Technology.
-IT is dead, long live IT.
 Cloud modernization is built on IT modernization.
 IT becomes more of a strategic partner than ever.
 Modern IT focuses on people at the center, working with business leaders to create and grow new strategic initiatives in full alignment.

 Given all this, the question is not why or how.
 It’s about, when you become the master of change.